Orange vanilla candied cranberries are sweet and sour little bits of deliciousness that everyone in the family will enjoy.

 Instructions

-- Wash cranberries & remove any stems or cranberries that have gone bad.
-Place cranberries in a heat-safe bowl.
+- Wash the cranberries & remove any stems or cranberries that have gone bad.

 - Remove from heat and allow mixture to cool for a few minutes.
 The mixture should be warm, but not so hot that the cranberries pop during the next step.

-- Pour 1.5 to 2 cups of white sugar onto a sheet pan.
-Gently roll about half the cranberry mixture into the sugar, coating evenly.
+- Gently roll about half the cranberries mixture into the sugar, coating evenly.
 Add remaining cranberries and roll in the rest of the sugar, rolling the cranberries into as close to a single layer as possible.
-The key here is to make sure you have enough air circulation around each cranberry.

 Nutrition Information: